pyarchinit/pyarchinit/README.md

 * pdf2docx
 * pysftp

+**Note2:** _Note for Mac_

+you need install Cambria font.
+If you don't have already installed, automatically the folder with cambria font  will open

+you need just double click on all file with cambria name.
+* cambria.ttc
+* Cambria.ttf
+* cambriab.ttf
+* cambriai.ttf
+* cambriaz.ttf

-**Note6:** _Indtruction to install Graphviz on Windows OS (first installation)_
+**Note3:** _Indtruction to install Graphviz on windows and OSx (first installation)_

+Windows
-- Download zip file of the [last release of Graphviz (2.44.1)](https://www2.graphviz.org/Packages/stable/windows/10/msbuild/Release/Win32/graphviz-2.44.1-win32.zip)
+- Download zip file of the [last release of Graphviz (2.50)](https://www.graphviz.org/download/)
-- unzip file and save it in some location ( example in C:/) and enjoy.

-_If you have already installed a previus version of Graphviz, uninstall it before to continue with new version, if not you can't set the path of the new version of Graphviz into pyarchinit_
+- install .exe.

+Mac
+- Install homwbrew via console (copy and past this):

+  **/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"**
+- install graphviz (copy and past this):

+  **brew install graphviz**

-The dependencies can be installed using the [modules_installer.py](/scripts/modules_installer.py) by running it from within a python shell:
+The dependencies can be installed also using the [modules_installer.py](/scripts/modules_installer.py) by running it from within a python shell:

 ```python modules_installer.py```